Survey Results - Trainee feedback on Akin Gump Strauss Hauer & Feld

-What we do: Market-leading practices include: financial restructuring, corporate/M&A and equity capital markets, debt finance (including debt capital markets and securitisation), energy, project finance, financial services regulatory, disputes (including international arbitration and civil fraud), investment funds (hedge, private equity, real estate and infrastructure), EU competition, international trade and tax.
+What we do: Market-leading practices include: financial restructuring, corporate and equity capital markets, private equity, debt finance, project finance, energy, litigation and international arbitration, financial services regulatory, investment funds, international trade, EU competition and tax.

-What we’re looking for: We hire the best and the brightest.
-We look for exceptional and consistent academic achievement combined with evidence of a driven outlook through extracurricular achievements.
+What we’re looking for: We look for exceptional and consistent academic achievement combined with evidence of a driven outlook through extracurricular achievements.
 You should demonstrate intellectual curiosity, be solution-driven and keen for early responsibility.

 What you’ll do: Our London office is an exciting and inspiring environment to train in.
 By focusing on a smaller intake we maintain flexibility and seek to grow through our junior lawyer retention.
 Seats are tailored to three- or six-month durations to provide a breadth of experience.

-Perks: Health insurance, income protection insurance, life insurance, travel insurance, dental insurance, pension, season ticket loan, annual eye exam, moneygym, employee assistance programme, onsite wellbeing adviser, fitness reimbursement programme.
+Perks: Health insurance, income protection insurance, life insurance, travel insurance, dental insurance, pension, season ticket loan, annual eye exam, employee assistance programme, onsite wellbeing adviser, discounted ClassPass and gym rates, fitness reimbursement programme, cycle scheme.

 Sponsorship: GDL and LPC fees are paid in addition to a maintenance grant of £10,000 per year of study.